Volume Variance Relations for Scaling Statistics#

 YouTube Lecture: check out my lecture on:

-Volume-variance Relations stats that as the volume support increases the variance reduces
+Volume-variance Relations - as the volume support increases the variance reduces

 Predicting this behavior is central to handling multiple scales of data and estimation.